LKummer/Lander/doc/content/guide/development.md

 ### Documentation

-Runs a development  server of the documentation while watching the theme with Webpack.
+Run a development  server of the documentation while watching the theme with
+Webpack:

 ```bash
 $ npm run doc:dev